How to Sell Your House Without a Realtor

 There are a lot of unscrupulous cash buyers out there, so do your homework.
 Signs that can indicate trustworthiness are if they're members of the Better Business Bureau, have positive reviews online, and are willing to put down earnest money.
 Visiting their website can tell you a lot.
 Their “About Us” page should say who they are and how their business works.
 It should also list ways to get in direct contact with them by phone and email, not just a general contact form.

-Finding no Google results for a company’s name can be a sign that you are potentially working with a dishonorable company.
+Finding no Google results for a company's name can be a sign that you are potentially working with a dishonorable company.
 An unwillingness to put down significant earnest money, and using scammy search engine tricks are additional red flags.
 A vague “About” page with no real identifying information on the company and its owners, and a “Contact” page with no identifying contact information – aside from a form – can also be warning signs.
+Learn more about how to spot cash house buyer scams here.

 Sell to an iBuyer